+Domain/Area Labour information/Childcare

+Transmission type Regular

-Reference period: usual week
+Reference period Usual week

-Unit: all current household members not over 12 years old (age at the date of interview)
+Unit All current household members not over 12 years old (age at the date

-V Values
+of interview)

+Mode of collection Interviewer

-0 - 99 Number of hours of child care during an usual week
+Values 0 - 99 Number of hours of childcare during an usual week

-Fl lags

-1 filled
+Flags 1 Filled

--1 missing
+-1 Missing

+-2 Not applicable

+RB110 not equal to 1, 2, 3 or 4

--2 not applicable (RL030: person is neither at pre-school nor at school or is more
+(person is neither at pre-school nor at school or is more than 12

-than 12 years old)
+years old)

-This variable concerns only the children who are at pre-school or at school in the childcare reference period (RL010>0 or RL020>0).
+This variable concerns only those children who are at pre-school or at school in the childcare reference period (RL010>0 or RL020>0).

-Centre-based services outside (pre-)school hours: should be reported the hours of care only before and after school.
+Centre-based services outside (pre-)school hours: only the hours of care before and after school should be reported.
 For example, a school-going child who doesn't go to school on Wednesday and who is cared for by a day-care centre: these hours of care shall be reported in RL040.

-The services can be or not at the school place.
+The services may be on the school premises or elsewhere.

-Cultural and sportive activities outside school (here after school hours) such as club, music lessons ... shall not be included as far as they are not used as a childcare service but rather for the child leisure.
+Cultural and sporting activities outside school (here after school hours) such as a club, music lessons ... shall not be included as far as they are not used as a childcare service but rather for the child's leisure.

 The hours shall be rounded to the nearest hour.
-If less than one hour, then code one hour.
-Children going to the school in the morning and in a centre in the afternoon, the hours in centre are coded in RL030 (before/after school for school going children).
+If less than one hour, then one hour is coded.
+For children attending school in the morning and a centre in the afternoon, the hours in the centre are coded as RL030 (before/after school for school going children).

-RL040: Child care at day-care centre
+RL040: Childcare at day-care centre

-RL050: Child care by a professional child-minder at child's home or at child-minder's home
+RL050: Childcare by a professional child-minder at child's home or at child-minder's home

-RL060: Child care by grand-parents, others household members (outside parents), other relatives, friends or neighbours
+RL060: Childcare by grand-parents, other household members (outside parents), other relatives, friends or neighbours

-LABOUR INFORMATION (Child care)
+Domain/Area Labour information/Childcare

+Transmission type Regular

-Reference period: usual week
+Reference period Usual week

-Unit: all current household members not over 12 years old (age at the date of interview)
+Unit All current household members not over 12 years old (age at the date

-Values
+of interview)

+Mode of collection Interviewer

-0 - 99 0 - 99 Number of hours of child care during an usual week
+Values 0 - 99 Number of hours of childcare during an usual week

-Flags

-1 filled
+Flags 1 Filled

--1 missing
+-1 Missing

+-2 Not applicable

+RB110 not equal to 1, 2, 3 or 4

--2 not applicable (RL040 , RL050 , RL060 : person is more than 12 years old)
+(person is more than 12 years old)

-• RL040

-In RL040 are included all kind of care organised/controlled by a structure (public, private).
+RL040: RL040 includes all kind of care organised/controlled by a structure (public, private).
 This means that the parents and the carer are not the only persons involved in the care, that there are no direct arrangements between the carer and the parents in the sense that there is an organised structure between them (which is often the carer's employers).
 For example, a centred-base day care, organised family day care, a crèche, ...
 The place of the care can be a centre or the carer's home (e.g. organised family care).

-Should also be included the qualified childminders organised and controlled by a structure, even if they are directly paid by the parents, like the 'assistante maternelle' in France.
+This should also include the qualified childminders organised and controlled by a structure, even if they are directly paid by the parents, like the 'assistante maternelle' in France.

-These kinds of care are often delivered within the social welfare system especially for children under 3.
-RL040 corresponds to the care for children too young to be at school (or at pre school) but also for children going to school (pre school) and cared for a day per week when school is closed.
+These kinds of care are often delivered within the social welfare system especially for children under the age of three.
+RL040 corresponds to the care for children too young to be at school (or at pre school) but also for children attending school (pre school) and cared for a day per week when school is closed.